James C. Davis: Congress

-He was elected to represent Georgia's 5th congressional district in the House of Representatives as a Democrat.
+He was elected to represent Georgia's 5th congressional district in the House of Representatives as a Democrat, unseating a woman elected in a special election earlier in the year.
+Davis won the 1946 and 1952 primaries, thanks to Georgia's county unit system, while losing the popular vote.
+His defeat in 1962 was possible due to the Congressional district committee deciding against the system, which was in litigation and due to be found unconstitutional in 1963.

 Davis served in Congress from January 3, 1947, to January 3, 1963.
+He served all 16 years on the District of Columbia Committee, effectively Washington's city council.
+Political scientist Garrison Nelson would opine that the Committee “was invariably filled with segregating southern Democrats who enjoyed ruling over the sizable black population as their own public plantation...."
+Davis was active in the governance of the District; 18 of his 23 enacted bills and nine of his 32 adopted floor amendments addressed the matter.

 Davis was a delegate to the 1948 Democratic National Convention.

 At the 1956 Democratic National Convention in August, he received 33 votes for President.
 His nomination speech was given at the convention by Governor Marvin Griffin.

 Opposition to Civil Rights

 Davis was a signatory to the 1956 Southern Manifesto, a document expressing the opposition of Southern congressional representatives to integration.
 He voted against the Civil Rights Act of 1957.

 Later career

 Davis was defeated in his bid for re-election to Congress in 1962 by Charles L. Weltner.
 He then resumed practicing law.
 He was the publisher for the Atlanta Times, a conservative newspaper led by Roscoe Pickett, from June 1964 to its closing in September 1965.
 He also served on the board of directors for the Salem Campground and De Kalb Federal Savings and Loan Association.